notamicrodose/repo2md/readme.md

 # repo2md

-repo2md is a web app built with python (flask), html, css and vanilla js that allows users to upload github repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
+repo2md is a web app built with python, html, css and vanilla js that allows users to upload github repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
+Project is developed by Gabriel Kripalani (gabriel@agenticc.com)

-Its simple, but it does the job.

-Contributions are welcome!
+## Utility
+The web ui lets you combine a repository into a single properly formatted .md file.
+It automatically excludes folders such as `node_modules`, `__pycache__` and a lot of file extensions unrelated to the sourcecode.
+You also have the option to manually exclude specific directories or files.

 ## Features

 - Drag and drop file uploader
-- Deselect unwanted file before downloading
-- Combines various file types into a single Markdown file via simple UI
+- Select/deselect folders and files before combining files
-- Display a preview of the generated markdown file
+- Preview the generated markdown file before downloading
-- Syntax highlighting in preview
+- Syntax highlighting
-- Download the combined md file
-- Excludes certain file types from the combined file (node_modules, .git, etc.)
+- Excludes unwanted directories and file types (node_modules, .git, etc.)
-- Creates a file tree of the repo
+- Includes a file tree of the repo in the output file

 ## Roadmap

-- Add ability to deselect specific folders from the output
 - Integration with GitHub
 - API access
 - Refactoring